- Between £35-100k for permanent employees: from newbies, to experienced developers, to team leaders who can consult with clients.

 - A chance to make people better at making computers better.

-To find out more, watch Daniel Jones' keynote at CF Summit Santa Clara 2016.
+To find out more, watch Daniel Jones' keynote at CF Summit Frankfurt 2016.

 This talk summarises the way we see the world and why we're building this company.